 More On-Demand Resources Required in Wellness Programs

 According to health experts, local spikes of infection may interfere or even postpone the staged reopening of businesses.
 The uncertainty of continued business operations can make it difficult for employees to schedule their daily lives, exercise notwithstanding.
 While it is common for companies to offer gym memberships to their employees, COVID-19 has all but rendered gym memberships irrelevant.
 The demand may instead be for reimbursements for virtual on-demand workout sessions.
 Corporate wellness programs can also consider providing simple workout devices to enable employees to work out at home, e.g. dumbbells or resistance bands.
+Companies must also continue implementing health and safety protocols in the workplace.
+These include observing social distancing, wearing medical-grade masks such as KN95 disposable face masks or surgical masks, and regular cleaning and disinfection of the workplace.
+Health and safety protocols will remain to curb the spread of the virus and ensure the safety of employees, clients, customers, and other stakeholders.

 Demand for Mental Health Benefits to Be Strong, Predicts Adam K Veron